Real-Time Multi-Contact Model Predictive Control via ADMM: Numerical Examples

 \section{Numerical Examples}

 For these results, OSQP \cite{osqp} is used to solve quadratic programs and Gurobi \cite{Gurobi} is used for mixed integer programs.
+PATH \cite{dirkse1995path} and Lemke's algorihm have been used to solve LCP's.
+SI units (meter, kilogram, second) are used.
+For all the examples, $G_k = \rho_k G_{k-1}$ is used where $G_0 = G$ is positive definite.
 The experiments are done on a desktop computer with the processor Intel \emph{i7-11800H} and \emph{16GB RAM}.
 Reported run-times include all steps in the algorithm.
 Aside from these third-party solvers, code was implemented in Python.
 We expect that further improvements in runtime would be achievable using C++.
 The code for all examples is available\footnote{ \url{https://github.com/AlpAydinoglu/coptimal}}.
 Experiments are also shown in the supplementary video.